stefaniuk/dev-to-prod-fast/README.md

   - Droped the package registry and expexcted this to still work (re-creaet automaticly)
 - `packages: write` (CHECKING)
   - removed package app access -> set to none
+  - Droped the package registry and expexcted this to still work (re-creaet automaticly)

 ---